Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Route4Me homepage

-Route4Me is a route optimization platform designed for teams that want stronger multi-stop routing, weekly planning, and mapping control than what lightweight last-mile tools typically offer.
+Route4Me is a route optimization platform designed for SMBs that want stronger multi-stop routing, weekly planning, and mapping control than what lightweight last-mile tools typically offer.
+It delivers modular route optimization with drag-and-drop planning and mobile proof-of-delivery capture.

 Common Challenges Route4Me Resolves

-• Route4Me automates multi-stop route creation and supports advanced constraints, making it useful for teams whose daily planning has outgrown basic point-to-point routing.
+• Automates multi-stop route creation and supports advanced constraints, making it useful for teams whose daily planning has outgrown basic point-to-point routing.

-• The platform provides dispatcher-facing live tracking and order status updates, helping teams improve transparency beyond simple driver location views.
+• Provides dispatcher-facing live tracking and order status updates, helping teams improve transparency beyond simple driver location views.

-• Route4Me includes signatures, photos, and additional POD fields, supporting teams that need verifiable delivery records.
+• Includes signatures, photos, and additional POD fields, supporting teams that need verifiable delivery records.

 • Strong routing engine for dense, multi-stop routes